Government to investigate hospital that allegedly charged over Rs 15 lakh to treat child with dengue

 Fortis Memorial Research Institute in Gurugram, however, denied any wrongdoing.

 The Health Ministry on Monday decided to look into allegations that Fortis Memorial Research Institute in Gurugram swindled the family of a seven-year-old dengue patient.
-The hospital allegedly charged the girl’s parents more than Rs 15 lakh for 15 days of treatment, and she did not even survive at the end of it.
+The hospital allegedly charged the girl’s parents more than Rs 15 lakh for 15 days of treatment.
+The child was declared dead when she was moved to another hospital in Dwarka.

 Following a series of tweets from a family friend, Union Health Minister JP Nadda sought details about the matter and said that the government would investigate and take necessary action.